dartoos-dev/formdator/README.md

 - [net](https://pub.dev/documentation/formdator/latest/net/net-library.html) —
   internet (Email, Ipv4, Ipv6, Mac, Url, etc).
 - [numeric](https://pub.dev/documentation/formdator/latest/numeric/numeric-library.html)
-  — validators related to numbers or digits (Digit, Hex, Num, etc).
+  — validators related to numbers or digits (Digit, Hex, Int, Num, etc).

 ## Demo application

-The demo application provides a fully working example, focused on demonstrating exactly four validators in action — _Pair, ReqLen, ReqEmail, and Equal_.
+The demo application provides a fully working example, focused on demonstrating exactly four validators in action — _Pair_, _ReqLen_, _ReqEmail_, and _Equal_.
 You can take the code in this demo and experiment with it.

 To run the demo application: